 Do: Wipe up spills right away!

-This is imperative, particularly with acidic substances such as wine, coffee, fruit juices, tomato products, and sodas.
+This is imperative, particularly with acidic substances which include things like wine, coffee, fruit juices, tomato products, cooking oils and sodas.
 These will not etch granite like they would marble, but they could stain the counter’s surface.
-Cooking oil may also stain if not wiped up.

 Do: Use coasters under all glasses, bottles and cans.

-Again, granite won’t etch and using coasters on dense and/or properly sealed granite is not an absolute necessity like with marble, but using coasters is just a good practice to protect all surfaces from rings and water stains.
+Again, granite won’t etch and using coasters on dense or properly sealed granite is not an absolute necessity like it is with marble.
+However, using coasters is just a good practice to protect your surfaces from rings and water stains.

 Do: Use trivets and hot pads under pots & pans.

-You can take a hot pot off the stove and put it right on granite countertops without any problems, but it is better to use them than to not.
+You can take a hot pot off the stove and put it right on granite countertops without any problems, but it is better to use a hot pad on them than to not in order to keep your granite in the best condition possible.

 Do: Seal your granite once a year.

 Resealing your granite once a year helps protect your stone from spills and stains.
-Please ask us about the best sealer for your granite.
+Feel free to ask us about the best sealer for your granite.

 Do: Use cutting boards.